rivernews/appl-tracky-spa/docs/dev/README.md

 - ⚠️ `field_name`, and its initial value
     - maybe we can use data model class to help us?
 - ⚠️ instruction/info about which field is relational, and how relational objects should be created.
+    - This might map to DRF's seriailizer?
+Or Django's model form.
 -  Optional `callback` after submit & store state changed.
 - `label` text for field, for human read.
 - Optional `trailingIcon`, can just pass in `icon="material-icon-alias"`, assumed we are using material icons.
 - `inputType`, but this can be supplied by `input` as default value first since most of the time we will only use `input`.
 - We do need a `input` for `<Input>`, so we can do email, password, ...
 - ️️️️⚠️ Instructions on how to validate.
+We need:
+    - A function returns boolean
+    - Error message

 - [ ] And stop ... reflection on next steps and roadmaps.